UsualDeveloper/PlainLogsToDbConverter/README.md

 ## General info

 ### Description
-The project aim is to help "plain old text logs" analysis, by transforming log entries into more structured form and putting it into a database.
-User can configure values to be extracted from log text message and placed into separate columns in the target table.
+The project aim is to help "plain old text logs" analysis, by transforming log entries into more structured form and putting them into a database.
+User can configure values to be extracted from log text messages and placed into separate columns in the target table.

 ### Conversion
 The conversion process implemented in the application can be divided into several steps:
  1. **Reading log entry from a text file**

- This can be any plain text log file, however, currently only single line logs are supported (multiline logs are not be fully matched yet).
+ This can be any plain text log file, however, currently only single line log entries are supported (each line is treated like a separate log entry).

  2. **Matching log entry with any of the Regex patterns specified**